-Constant Current Circuits
+Constant Current Circuits with the LM334

 A constant current source (CCS) in electronics is a device/circuit that produces a constant value of current regardless of source voltage or load resistance.
 Fig. 1 illustrates a common CCS circuit using a PNP bipolar transistor.
 The values of the Ic = Ib * hfe (Beta) of the transistor.
 A constant current circuit can also be used as a current limiter.